kueiapp/webpack-typescript-vue-multipages/README.md

-Build a Web App sample in multiple pages using Node.js and Vue in TypeScript
+Build a Web App sample in multiple pages using Node.js, Vue, Vuex, Vue Router in TypeScript
 ============
 ## setup by the commands below #
 1. Installation from package.json